Ryder-One/hmap/README.md

 An HTML5 map for Die2Nite

-All the assets are copyrighted by MotionTwin
+All the assets are copyrighted by Motion Twin

 ## DISCLAIMER

 I made this map because we have no news from Motion Twin (MT) for a couple years now, and the end - death - of flash is already announced.
-I like the game and I can see the community worrying days after days.
+I like the game and I can see the community worrying day after day.
 Some are already leaving because they think the game will die with flash.

 This code is open source because this is the rule that moderators use to allow an addon.

-If Motion Twin sees an offense in this project and officially ask me to remove the code and delete this project I will do it.
+If Motion Twin sees an offense in this project and officially asks me to remove the code and delete this project I will do it.

-If Motion Twin officially give me their blessing to continue this project, then I will remove this disclamer and licence the code under an open source licence.
+If Motion Twin officially gives me their blessing to continue this project, then I will remove this disclaimer and licence the code under an open source licence.
 The assets will always be the exclusive copyright of Motion Twin.

  ## How to use